The Startup Accelerator FAQsAll your questions should be answered here.

 Please do be sure before accepting.
 If we are over-subscribed for places it will be unfair for the people who missed out if you cancel after a few weeks, as it will be too late for someone to take your place.

-1.1 Up-front payments: £1,000 of your payment will be kept and the rest will be refunded.
+2. If you withdraw from the programme between 6 – 3 weeks before the start date: £1,000 of your payment will be kept and the rest will be refunded.

-2.1 Up-front payments: £1,400 of your payment will be kept and the rest will be refunded.
+3. If you withdraw within 3 weeks of the start date: £1,500 of your payment will be kept and the rest will be refunded.

 Extraordinary circumstances (serious illness or bereavement) will be taken into consideration in extreme cases and will be discussed on an individual basis.
+In these cases our priority will be to defer you to a later programme if suitable so we can continue to support you.
+We can also discuss transferring you to a different programme if we feel this might be more suitable for you.

 Can I transfer to a later intake?